Brad Lidge: 2008

-On September 27, 2008, Lidge became the first closer in Phillies history to be perfect in regular season saves, converting 41 in as many opportunities, as he secured the National League East division title for the Phillies.
-He is the first closer since Éric Gagné in 2003 to have a perfect conversion rate and 30+ saves.
-Lidge finished the 2008 season with 41 out of 41 save opportunities, a 1.95 ERA, and 92 strikeouts in 62 games.
+On September 27, 2008, Lidge became the first closer in Phillies history to be perfect in regular season saves, converting 41 in as many opportunities, as he helped secure the National League East division title for the Phillies.
+He was the first closer since Éric Gagné in 2003 to have a perfect conversion rate and 30+ saves.
+Lidge finished the season with a 1.95 ERA, and 92 strikeouts in 62 games.

-He saved the decisive Game 5 of the 2008 World Series in Philadelphia on October 29, 2008 over the Tampa Bay Rays with a strikeout, to make him seven-for-seven in postseason saves, thus completing his perfect season (a record he shares with John Wetteland, Troy Percival, Koji Uehara, Zach Britton and Greg Holland; Robb Nen was also 7 for 7 in 2002 before he blew one on the 8th opportunity).
+Lidge saved the decisive Game 5 of the 2008 World Series in Philadelphia on October 29 over the Tampa Bay Rays with a strikeout, to make him seven-for-seven in postseason saves, thus completing his perfect season (a record he shares with John Wetteland, Troy Percival, Koji Uehara, Zack Britton, and Greg Holland.
+Robb Nen was also 7 for 7 in 2002 before he blew a save on the eighth opportunity).

-Lidge was eighth in the voting for the 2008 NL MVP award, behind Albert Pujols, Ryan Howard, Ryan Braun, Manny Ramirez, Lance Berkman, CC Sabathia, and David Wright, and was the only player other than Pujols or Howard to receive first place votes.

-He received the MLB Comeback Player of the Year Award and Delivery Man of the Year Award.
-Baseball fans nationwide voted him the MLB "This Year in Baseball Awards" Closer of the Year.
+Lidge finished eighth in NL MVP voting, behind Albert Pujols, teammate Ryan Howard and several others.
+Lidge was the only player other than Pujols or Howard to receive first place votes.
+Lidge won the MLB Comeback Player of the Year Award and Delivery Man of the Year Award.
+Fans voted him the MLB "This Year in Baseball Awards" Closer of the Year.
 Lidge was voted the Philadelphia Sports Writers Association's Outstanding Pro Athlete of the Year award and honored at their annual dinner on January 26, 2009.
 He was named the inaugural recipient of the Daily News Sportsperson of the Year award.

-Lidge gave twelve customized Rolex Submariners to the members of the Phillies bullpen to commemorate his perfect season.
+Lidge gave 12 customized Rolex Submariners to the members of the Phillies bullpen to commemorate his perfect season.